morleym/furtive-handbook/docs/format-double-elim.md

 Strengths:

-* competitors are guaranteed 100% more matches than in single-elimination! (two instead of one, don't get *too* excited)
+* competitors are guaranteed 100% more matches than in single-elimination! (two instead of one, so don't get *too* excited)
-* stakes are still clear each match, and the "losers run" storylines exist
+* stakes are still clear each match, and the "losers run" storylines now exist

 Potential Drawbacks: